↓

 I can see very well this story I'm gonna tell

 It would be a bit of a stretch to say I can see very well.
 At least, without my glasses, it would be a stretch.
-And even though I’m more vision-challenged now than when I was younger, my eyesight was … Read the rest
+And even though I’m more vision-challenged now than when I was younger, my eyesight was … The rest of the story…

 Tony Funderburk Posted on November 3, 2022 by TonyJanuary 6, 2023